 Aortic Valve Stenosis

 When you hear that your child may have aortic valve stenosis, the best first step you can take is making an appointment with our pediatric cardiologists.
 We understand how children’s hearts work.
 We know how your child is affected when something is not working quite right.
 Our specialists are prepared to make an accurate diagnosis and to treat your child with aortic valve stenosis.
-At Mount Sinai Children’s Heart Center, in partnership with Mount Sinai Heart, your child will get the kind of care we all want for our children—expert and compassionate.
+At Mount Sinai Children’s Heart Center, in partnership with Mount Sinai Fuster Heart Hospital, your child will get the kind of care we all want for our children—expert and compassionate.

 About Aortic Valve Stenosis